Water hardness sensor error

 How Much Does This Repair Cost?

-Replacing a water hardness sensor on the Thermador DWHD650WFM typically costs $20–$80 in parts when doing it yourself.
-A professional repair service call generally runs $150–$300, including labor and parts.
-Tackling this repair DIY-style can save you $100 or more, making it a worthwhile fix for confident home repairers.
+Replacing a water hardness sensor on the Thermador DWHD650WFM typically costs $20–$80 in parts if you do it yourself.
+A professional repair service call usually runs $150–$300, including labor and parts.
+Tackling this repair on your own can save you $100 or more, making it a worthwhile fix for confident home repairers.

 Frequently Asked Questions